Our Pedros, rotors of wood, men of steel

 The brass might not have appreciated this.
 So sad, too bad, the PJs were the ones going down the hoist.

-Returning to the Minot crews at Danang, they remained there for about four months, until the end of the year, when permanent crews started arriving.
-While the Minot TDY crews left, their helicopters stayed behind and the crews returned to Minot with no aircraft.
+Returning to the Minot crews at Danang, they remained there for about four months, until November 1964, when permanent crews started arriving.
+This new unit came in with their new HH-43F models with armor plating and a bigger engine.

 Well, Det Provisional 2 PARC did not stay at Danang for very long.
 The air assault in Laos simply commanded more SAR resources be positioned at NKP.

-NKP around 10 November 1964, unloading one of the three HH-43B flown in from Danang AB, RVN by a C-124C.
-Photo credit: John Christianson (one of the Huskie pilots), presented by Kaman HH-43 Huskie, a web site done by Johan D. Ragay of the Netherlands.
+NKP in November 1964, unloading one of the three HH-43B flown in from Danang AB, RVN by a C-124C Photo credit: John Christianson from rotorheadsrus.us), presented by Kaman HH-43 Huskie, a web site done by Johan D. Ragay of the Netherlands.

 So the outfit moved to NKP in November 1964.
 Det Provisional 3 PARC was deactivated, and its forces joined with the Danang organization and all of a sudden Det Provisional 2 PARC was at NKP.
 NKP now had, for a few days we believe, six “Huskies.”
 Then, the unit that originally set up shop at NKP, the group from the 38th ARRS from Okinawa, packed up and went home.
 So NKP went back to three aircraft.